 To guarantee lasting food security for future generations and reduce the need for costly humanitarian aid in the future, Feed the Future bridges the gap between humanitarian and development efforts by helping vulnerable communities and regions build resilience to complex risks, including addressing the root causes of recurrent food crises.

-Acting Assistant to the Administrator, USAID's Bureau for Resilience and Food Security, Feed the Future Deputy Coordinator for Development, and USAID Global Food Crisis Coordinator.
+Assistant to the Administrator for the Bureau for Resilience and Food Security, Feed the Future Deputy Coordinator for Development, and USAID Global Food Crisis Coordinator.